 Meanwhile, to make the caramelized onions, place the onions, cloves, and cinnamon stick in a large saucepan.
 Cover with water.
 Bring to a boil over high heat, lower the heat to medium, and continue cooking until the onions are very soft, 20 to 30 minutes.
 Drain and discard the cinnamon stick and the cloves.

 Place the onions back in the saucepan.
-Add the sugar, ground cinnamon, orange blossom water (if using), butter and 2 tablespoons of chicken sauce.
+Add the sugar, ground cinnamon, ginger, orange blossom water (if using), butter and 2 tablespoons of chicken sauce.
 Caramelize over medium-low heat for 20 minutes, stirring frequently in the beginning and constantly toward the end.
 Add a tablespoon or two of water if necessary.
 When the mixture is dark brown, add the raisins and cook for another 5 to 10 minutes.

 Boil the water with salt and olive oil.
 In a large bowl, pour the boiling water over couscous.
 Cover and let stand 5 minutes.
 Fluff with a fork.